paulp111/Tic-Tac-Toe/README.md

 2. Insert the player Names in the input field (or just leave them clear).
 3. Press the "Start Game" button.
 4. The gameboard will appear and player 1 starts by clicking on a field of choice.
-5. If one player has 3 signs in a row, the player wins and an alert will pop up announcing the win.
+5. If one player has 3 signs in a row, the player wins and an alert will pop up announcing the win and the gameboard will be resetted.
 6. Press the "Reset" button to clear the gameboard.

 ### Explaination of the JS Code: